Contents

 Note: The Default encoding profile can’t be edited and saved with another name.
 A new profile must be created.

-- The Video Encoder profile will display.
+- The default Video Encoder profile will display.

 Creating a customized encoding profile